11 Ways to Simplify Your Home

 You can also use a junk mail blocker app on your smartphone.
 I used one and it made a dramatic difference to the amount of mail we received.

 However, it took some time in the beginning because I was inputting individual requests to get off mailing lists.
-After the first few months it took less time to do because I’d already got off so many lists.
+After the first few months it took less time to do it because I’d already got off so many lists.

 And here’s a key that you may overlook – each time your name is spelled differently (correctly or incorrectly), extra spacing is used (McCarthy/Mc Carthy), or a middle initial is used, each variation counts as a different person on mailing lists!